henrywu2019/BentoML/docs/source/deployment/google_cloud_run.rst

 abstracts away infrastructure management, so you can focus on building service.

-This guide demonstrates how to deploy a scikit-learn based iris classifier model with BentoML to Google Cloud Run.
-The same deployment steps are also applicable for models trained with other machine learning frameworks, see more BentoML examples :doc:`here <../examples>`.
+This guide demonstrates how to deploy a scikit-learn based iris classifier model with Kappa to Google Cloud Run.
+The same deployment steps are also applicable for models trained with other machine learning frameworks, see more Kappa examples :doc:`here <../examples>`.

 Prerequisites